“Are you ready?” John asked.

 She lifted her hand.
 “Lord Rycroft.”

 Marcus hesitated to take it until I gently prodded his foot with my own.
-In a fluid movement, he bowed over her gloved hand.
+In a fluid movement, he bowed over her glove.
 “What a lovely lady,” he said.
 “Such a demure debutante.”

 The desire to elbow him was overwhelming.
 “Yes, well, I think that’s enough alliteration for one evening, don’t you?”

 I softened even more toward the girl.
 Damn McNaught for dragging her into our drama.
 “You’re very welcome.
-Lady Jane is a rare talent.
+Lady Elizabeth is a rare talent.
 I hope to hear more from her soon.”

 “I’ll be there,” I told her.